VET Program Approval and Maintenance Procedure

 1. Documentation to be added to the Curriculum Committee agenda for consideration.

-K. If approved by the Curriculum Committee, Executive Officer Curriculum Committee will notify Registrar Services to update the Non-Award Program / Vendor Accredited Program Register on the website.
-Executive Officer, Curriculum Committee / Registrar Services
+K. If approved by the Curriculum Committee, Executive Officer Curriculum Committee will notify Student and Registrar Services to update the Non-Award Program / Vendor Accredited Program Register on the website.
+Executive Officer, Curriculum Committee / Student and Registrar Services

 1. All students must be enrolled in the University's approved Student Management System prior to the commencement of training.